 Our witch ancestors didn’t use colored candles, or have access to the array of crystals and herbs available online.
 And some might have turned their noses up at colored ribbons, grocery store herbs and store bought besoms as not “traditional” tools.
 I think it behooves modern witches to see how the practice of witchcraft and magick have changed over the centuries, adapting as new technologies and products have come available, and be open to using materials that might strike us at first as non-magickal.

-I’d go even farther to argue that plastic is decidedly magickal.
+I’d go even farther to argue that plastic is decidedly magical.
 It is alchemy at its most refined.
 Taking the remains of dinosaurs and creating a material which is named after its defining characteristic: its shapeshifting ability.

 Yes, plastic does have its drawbacks, its production and longevity make it a serious hazard for the environment.
 This doesn’t exclude it from being considered a natural material, though.
 The elements have their destructive aspects.
 Sheep rearing, silk making, cotton farming and linen production all have their affects on the environment as well.

-So, how do we approach plastic as a magickal tool?
+So, how do we approach plastic as a magical tool?
 One way is through making and using plarn: yarn made from plastic bags.
 Many crafters have found clever and practical uses for plarn, from making lightweight and rugged bedrolls for the homeless to arts and crafts to sell to support their families.
 Plarn has the added benefit of removing plastic bags—one of the hardest items to recycle–from the system.

 Let’s start with a few correspondences.
 These are associations I have made on my own through study and meditation.
 They are not meant to be set in stone, and if they don’t ring true to you, feel free to form your own correspondences.